afnog/sse/index.md

 ## Introduction

-This course on Scalable Internet Services is part of the [AfNOG {{page.year}} Workshop on Network Technology](http://www.ws.afnog.org/afnog{{page.year}}/index.html), held in conjunction with the [AfNOG meeting](http://www.afnog.org/) in Dakar, Senegal, April-May {{page.year}}.
+This course on Scalable Internet Services in English (SS-E) is part of the [AfNOG {{page.year}} Workshop on Network Technology](http://www.ws.afnog.org/afnog{{page.year}}/index.html), held in conjunction with the [AfNOG meeting](http://www.afnog.org/) in Dakar, Senegal, April-May {{page.year}}.